 Winthrop University is one of the best schools in the U.S. for Computer Information Systems.
 The surrounding area of a big urban center is great for students seeking ample chances for networking, experience, and exploration.

 Any student who is interested in Computer Information Systems has to check out University of South Carolina - Columbia.
-The location in a major city is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.
+Looking for a big school?
+This school has more than 20,000 students on campus.

 Every student pursuing a degree in Computer Information Systems has to take a look at College of Charleston.
 Situated in Charleston, South Carolina, this school is a sound choice for students who enjoy the thrill of a popular city.